Ali-Akbar Davar: Legacy

-Teymourtash died shortly afterward in prison.
-Many say he was killed by the prison's physician through lethal injection on orders of Reza—a method widely used in those days.

 Dāvar is regarded as one of the most productive ministers during Iran's tumultuous years of the early 20th century, who made sweeping reforms to Iran's judicial system.
-In commemorating Dāvar, Reza Pahlavi is said to have told members of the Judiciary: "Don't ever think that you can become as good as Dāvar, by merely sitting in his chair."
+In commemorating Dāvar, Reza Shah is said to have told members of the Judiciary: "Don't ever think that you can become as good as Dāvar, by merely sitting in his chair".